ibm-cloud-docs/Cloudant/offerings/learning-center.md

 1. In a command-line terminal, type `curl https://www.google.com`.

    You get a pageful of HTML in reply.
    If this method works, then curl is installed, and you can proceed with the next tasks.
-Now, we don't want to type the URL of our {{site.data.keyword.cloudant_short_notm}} service every time, so let's save the {{site.data.keyword.cloudant_short_notm}} URL in an environment variable called URL.
+Now, we don't want to type the URL of our {{site.data.keyword.cloudant_short_notm}} service every time, so let's save the {{site.data.keyword.cloudant_short_notm}} URL in an environment variable-called URL.

 2. Run the `export URL` command to create a variable that is called `URL`, which we can access later.